pkkigathi/clo2003_week3/README.md

 Linux has had a significant influence on contemporary computing.
 It runs the majority of servers on the internet, most supercomputers, and is the foundation of Android, the top mobile operating system globally.
 It is crucial in cloud computing, containerization, and embedded systems.
 Linux remains a prevailing force in enterprise and personal computing due to its stability, security, and cost-effectiveness, showcasing the strength and benefits of the open-source software movement.

 # Linux Distributions
 Linux distributions, referred to as distros, are individualized operating systems created using the Linux kernel along with different software packages.
 These distributions make it easier to use Linux by providing pre-configured systems designed for various purposes, ranging from individual desktop use to corporate servers on a large scale.
 Some well-known instances are Ubuntu, recognized for its ease of use and strong community backing; Debian, appreciated for its reliability; Fedora, providing advanced features; and Arch Linux, preferred by experienced users wanting complete personalization.
-Every version of Linux is designed for different groups of people, ensuring that it can be used by a diverse set of users.

 # Linux Commands
 cd: Change directories.